Toronto Marlies unable to clinch sweep after spotting Utica Comets early 3-0 lead in Game 3

 The parade to the penalty box continued to begin the third period, but yet again the Marlies were inept with the extra man.

-Utica were missing opportunities to seal the deal, the most notable of which was Pickard’s denial of Darcy on a breakaway at the six-minute mark of the period.
+The Comets were missing opportunities to seal the deal, the most notable of which was Pickard’s denial of Darcy on a breakaway at the six-minute mark of the period.

 With the penalty boxes filling up once more, the Marlies finally struck during a 4-on-3 power play.
 Moore and Rosen combined, with the latter finally beating Demko with a little over nine minutes remaining in regulation.